MigAP/suw/readme.md

 1. The executable `tests` to test the "low level" functionalities of the code.
-2. The shell script `tests_input_output.sh` to test the input and ouput of the blocks individually.
+2. The shell script `tests_input_output.sh` to test the input and output of the blocks individually.
 3. Different tests using [](https://valgrind.org/) are grouped together in a shell script `valgrind_tests/run_valgrind_tests.sh`.